camunda/camunda-docs-static/get-started/content/dmn/drg.md

 # Set the Name and the Id of the DRD

-Click on the top left field and replace the default [name](/manual/latest/reference/dmn11/drg/#decision-requirements-graph-name) "definitions" by "Dinner Decisions".
+Click somewhere on the canvas and open the Property Panel on the right.
+Change the [id](/manual/latest/reference/dmn11/drg/#decision-requirements-graph-id) of the DRD to "dinnerDecisions".
+Next, change the [name](/manual/latest/reference/dmn11/drg/#decision-requirements-graph-name) of the DRD to "Dinner Decisions".

 {{< img src="../img/modeler-drd-step2.png" >}}

-Next, click on the field below and set the [id](/manual/latest/reference/dmn11/drg/#decision-requirements-graph-id) to "dinnerDecisions".

 # Create a new Decision in the DRD

 Click on the decision icon of the palette to create a new decision.
 Then, double-click on the decision and type *Beverages* to set the name.
 Change the type of the decision to *Decision Table* by clicking on the wrench icon next to the "Beverages" decision and selecting "Decision Table".
+Use the Property Panel on the right side again to set the id to "beverages".

 {{< img src="../img/modeler-drd-step3.png" >}}